-On an idle standby database, use the SQL CREATE statement to create a server parameter file for the standby database from the text initialization parameter file that was edited in Step 2 on page 3-7.
+5. On an idle standby database, use the SQL CREATE statement to create a server parameter file for the standby database from the text initialization parameter file that was edited in Task 3.
 For example:

-SOL> CREATE SPFILE FROM PFILE='initboston.ora';
+SQL> CREATE SPFILE FROM PFILE='initboston.ora';